Search This Blog

 3. Printer paper

-5. Sewing machine thread (I prefer using Gütermann and Coats, which are of great quality.)
+5. Sewing machine thread (I prefer Gütermann and Coats which are of great quality.)

 6. Tape measure